Bertogim/BepInEx.SplashScreen/README.md

 ![Loading preview](https://raw.githubusercontent.com/Bertogim/BepInEx.SplashScreen/refs/heads/main/example.png)

-## Change image (Recommended)
+## Custom image (Recommended)
-To add a custom image (Recommended), leave a space down there to make space for the loading bar and text
+To add a custom image, leave a space down there to make space for the loading bar and text

 ![Image crop](https://raw.githubusercontent.com/Bertogim/BepInEx.SplashScreen/refs/heads/main/crop.png)

 Change LoadingImage.png with your own

 ## About the fork